Should B2B SaaS optimize GEO for non-English languages?

 Localization of Authority

-Brands need to earn coverage in local-language media ecosystems.
+Brands must earn coverage in local-language media ecosystems.
+Simply translating owned content is insufficient.

 Engine-Specific Behavior